KarelZe/edu/maschinelles-lernen/01_self_test.md

   * **Disadvantage**:
     * Other ML methods such as NN achieve a better accuracy.
     * Suffer from instability, if we change the data, ever-so-slightly trees can change a lot.
 * _Which data structure is usually used to efficiently implement k-Nearest neighbors?
-Name the main steps in building that data structure._🦧
+Name the main steps in building that data structure.🦧_
   * KD-Trees are commonly used.
   * Building the tree:
     * choose dimension \(e. g. longest hyper-rectangle\)